 - 4 large scallions (or 6 small), trimmed

 - 1/2 cup mango chutney, large pieces chopped

 - 1/4 cup chicken broth**

 - 1/4 cup sliced almonds, toasted

 *Including a little cornstarch in the chicken marinade is traditional in many asian dishes.
 The cornstarch helps keep the chicken pieces from drying out when cooked.
 You can skip it if you want, but the chicken will be more tender if you use it.

 **If cooking gluten-free, use homemade stock or gluten-free packaged broth.

 1 Slice chicken crosswise into ½-inch-thick pieces.
-Toss with ground coriander, grated ginger, 2 teaspoons oil, vinegar, salt, and pepper in a medium bowl.
-Marinate at room temperature 15 minutes.
+Whisk the ground coriander, grated ginger, 2 teaspoons of the oil, vinegar, corn starch, salt, and pepper in a medium bowl, making sure there are no lumps of corn starch.
+Add the chicken and marinate at room temperature for 15 minutes.

 2 Thinly slice white parts of scallions.
 Julienne green parts; set aside.

 3 Stir together chutney, broth, and garlic in a small bowl.